WilliamPot/FakeNews/README.md

 This folder contains files that allow user get data for training and testing from original data set.

+### `model`

+This folder contains all core files of our project including several python scripts and csv files containing transformed data.

 3.Getting Started
 ---
+To get started, simply download the files in this repository to a local directory

+### Prerequisites

+Before any operation, the following is needed:

+`
+python == 3.5
+Numpy == 1.14
+scikit-learn == 0.19.1
+pandas == 0.23.0
+gensim == 3.4.0
+nltk == 3.2.5
+tensorflow
+`

+In fact, any version is OK if there isn't any error after running the program